Preparing for local climate change

 The local effects of a changing climate are starting to have an impact in our area and will increase over time.
 We can all take action to help protect ourselves from these.

-The following information will help you prepare for the most likely risks to South Gloucestershire, namely flooding and excess heat.
+The following information will help you prepare for the most likely risks to South Gloucestershire, namely flooding and extreme heat.

 Flooding